IMLS/estimating-wifi/cloud.gov/README.md

-# Setup Directus
+# Deploy Directus

+We suggest deploying a [Directus docker image to cloud.gov](https://cloud.gov/docs/deployment/docker/).

 Edit [vars.yml](./app/vars.yml) first.
 You will want to change, at a minimum, the app name, database name, and route.
+Then, run:

     cf create-service aws-rds small-psql <directus database name here>